smoli/dapentry/Readme.md

 * [ ] Update texts for all statements
 * [ ] Show hints on what the active tool supports, like "hold shift to axis align, ..."
 * [ ] User friendly error messages.
+* [ ] Use mouse drag to change numeric value

 ## Done
+* [x] Fix scaling of rotated objects
+* [x] Percentage-Point on vertical lines does not work
+* [x] Tool Lifecycle: Abort/teardown is not called properly
+* [x] Expressions are not displayed in steps and operation editor
+* [x] Program does not always run as far as expected (better description needed)
 * [x] Store app configuration in a central point
 * [x] Annotate generated code to define
   * [x] what statements to display on the ui